brianndjojo/REACT-Youtube-Clone/README.md

 - You are able to see specific Channel Information from Youtube..
 - You are able to search for Videos using the fully functioning Search Bar

-Technology Stack:
+## Technology Stack:
-- REACT Native
+- **REACT Native
+  - used to efficiently build the interactive Youtube user interface

-- MaterialUI
+- **MaterialUI
+  - framework that provides React components out-of-the-box and follows Google's Material Design launched

-- RapidAPI
+- **RapidAPI
+  - used to find, test, and connect to the Youtube API